pingevt/drupal-airtable/drupal-airtable.md

   }
 ```

 ^ And most fields we can simply save to the fields.
-Here we are doing preg replace for line breaks and replaceing them with `<br>` tags
+Here we are doing preg replace for line breaks and replacing them with `<br>` tags

 ^ => So how do we handle media